Leela Desai

 Leela Desai, aka Lila Desai, was an Indian actress in the 1930s and 1940s.
 She was the daughter of Umedram Lalbhai Desai and his second wife Satyabala Devi, a musician of the early 1900s.

+Early life

 Desai was born in Newark, New Jersey when her parents were on a 3-year American tour.
 Her father was a Gujarati and her mother was from Bihar, India.
 She grew up in India.
 She acted in 11 Indian movies and was the associate producer of the movie Kabuliwali in 1961.
 In 1944, Leela also acted in the movie Kaliyan with her sister Ramola.
 Ramola also acted in the film Lalkar in the same year.

 Career

-Desai had formal education in classical Hindustani dancing under Sohanlal and Lacchumaharaj, and Academic education in Music in Morrice College (Lucknow).
+Desai had formal education in classical Hindustani dancing under Sohanlal and Lacchumaharaj, and Academic education in Music in Marris College (Lucknow).
 She acted in the movie Nagagnarayan, produced by Vishram Bedekar in 1943.
 "Leela Desai had been invited by the students of the Intermediate College in 1941.
 Bangalore had the distinction of holding festivals of films made by New Theatres' and Prabhat Film Co."